pablitoh/webdriver-java-framework/README.md

 To run the tests run the mvn clean test command in the root folder of your project from your CLI.
 This will run all the specified classes inside testng.xml

-Automationn Framework created to make the use of web driver and pageObject pattern easier.
+Automation Framework created to make the use of web driver and pageObject pattern easier.
 Some of the features are:

 - Parallel test execution via TestNG and MavenSurefire Plugin.
 Driver is independent of each instance and it is managed by a Singleton.